4d/docs/website/translated_docs/de/code-editor/overview.md

 For batch setting of method attributes:

 1. On the [Methods Page](https://doc.4d.com/4Dv19R5/4D/19-R5/Methods-Page.300-5851337.en.html) of the 4D Explorer, expand the options menu, then choose the **Batch setting of attributes...** command.
 The **Attributes for methods** dialog appears.

 2. In the "Matching method name:" area, enter a string that lets you designate the methods you want to modify as a batch.
 The character string is used as a search criterion for the method names.

 Use the wildcard character @ to help define groups of methods:

 - To designate methods whose names begin with..., type @ at the end of the string.
-For example: web@
+For example: `web@`
 - To designate methods whose names contain..., type @ in the middle of the string.
-For example: web@write
+For example: `web@write`
 - To designate methods whose names end with..., type @ at the beginning of the string.
-For example: @write
+For example: `@write`
-    -   To designate all of the methods, just type @ in the area.\
+- To designate all of the methods, just type @ in the area.

-      **Notes:**
+**Hinweise:**
 - The search does not take upper/lower case into account.
-        -   You can enter several @ characters in the string, for example dtro_@web@pro.@
+- You can enter several @ characters in the string, for example `dtro_@web@pro.@`

-3. In the "Attribute to Modify" area, choose an attribute from the drop-down list, then click on the **True** or **False** radio button corresponding to the value to be applied. **Note:** If the "Published in WSDL" attribute is set to True, it will only be applied to project methods already containing the "Offered as a Web Service" attribute.
+3. In the "Attribute to Modify" area, choose an attribute from the drop-down list, then click on the **True** or **False** radio button corresponding to the value to be applied.

+**Note:** If the "Published in WSDL" attribute is set to True, it will only be applied to project methods already containing the "Offered as a Web Service" attribute.

 4. Click on **Apply**.
 The modification is applied instantly to all the project methods designated by the character string entered.